Bank card stolen and used to buy items around York

-A BANK card was stolen and used in different locations in York - and a CCTV appeal has been launched.
+A BANK card was stolen and used in different locations in York.

 The incident happened on Saturday March 4 at around 2am inside Popworld in the city centre - when a bank card was stolen and used at various locations in York.